spatie/wordpress-mailcoach/README.md

 ![Screenshot](./docs/screenshot.png)

+## Installation

+To install the Mailcoach plugin, follow these steps:

+1. Go to your WordPress site and navigate to the "Plugins" section.
+2. Click on the "Add New" button.
+3. Search for "Mailcoach" and click on the plugin.
+4. Click "Activate" to enable the plugin.
+5. You will now be able to see Mailcoach in your Admin navigation.

+Alternatively, you can download the plugin directly from the WordPress plugin store at https://wordpress.org/plugins/forms-mailcoach/

 ## Support us

 We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
 You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).